Category Archives: Dog Friendly Beaches

 Nugget snuggling under a blanket after a long day at Nauset Beach.

-Day Trip to Nauset Beach
+Day Trip to Nauset Beach: Nearby Activities

 • Grab afternoon drinks and snacks at one of the many area restaurants (we like Hog Island Beer Co.)

-• Head over to Rock Harbor to walk among the tidal pools while you take in the sunset over endless tidal flats
+• Head over to Rock Harbor to walk among the tidal pools while you take in the sunset over endless tidal flats (no dogs allowed in the summer here)

 • Take in an Orleans Cardinals baseball game later in the evening